Microsoft: 2020–present: Acquisitions, Xbox Series X/S, and Windows 11

-On March 26, 2020, Microsoft announced it was acquiring Affirmed Networks for about $1.35 billion.
-Due to the COVID-19 pandemic, Microsoft closed all of its retail stores indefinitely due to health concerns.
-On July 22, 2020, Microsoft announced plans to close its Mixer service, planning to move existing partners to Facebook Gaming.

-On July 31, 2020, it was reported that Microsoft was in talks to acquire TikTok after the Trump administration ordered ByteDance to divest ownership of the application to the U.S. On August 3, 2020, after speculation on the deal, Donald Trump stated that Microsoft could buy the application, however, it should be completed by September 15, 2020, and that the United States Department of the Treasury should receive a portion if it were to go through.

 On August 5, 2020, Microsoft stopped its xCloud game streaming test for iOS devices.
-According to Microsoft, the future of xCloud on iOS remains unclear and potentially out of Microsoft's hands.
-Apple has imposed a strict limit on "remote desktop clients" which means applications are only allowed to connect to a user-owned host device or gaming console owned by the user.
-On September 21, 2020, Microsoft announced its intent to acquire video game company ZeniMax Media, the parent company of Bethesda Softworks, for about $7.5 billion, with the deal expected to occur in the second half of 2021 fiscal year.
-On March 9, 2021, the acquisition was finalized and ZeniMax Media became part of Microsoft's Xbox Game Studios division.
-The total price of the deal was $8.1 billion.
+Apple imposed a strict limit on "remote desktop clients" which means applications are only allowed to connect to a user-owned host device or gaming console owned by the user.
+On September 21, 2020, Microsoft announced its intent to acquire video game company ZeniMax Media, the parent company of Bethesda Softworks.
+On March 9, 2021, the acquisition was finalized at $8.1 billion and ZeniMax Media became part of Microsoft's Xbox Game Studios division.

-On September 22, 2020, Microsoft announced that it had an exclusive license to use OpenAI's GPT-3 artificial intelligence language generator.
-The previous version of GPT-3, called GPT-2, made headlines for being "too dangerous to release" and had numerous capabilities, including designing websites, prescribing medication, answering questions, and penning articles.

 On November 10, 2020, Microsoft released the Xbox Series X and Xbox Series S video game consoles.

 In February 2021, Microsoft released Azure Quantum for public preview.
 The public cloud computing platform provides access to quantum software and quantum hardware including trapped ion, neutral atom, and superconducting systems.

-In April 2021, Microsoft announced it would buy Nuance Communications for approximately $16 billion.
-The acquisition of Nuance was completed in March 2022.
+In April 2021, Microsoft announced it would buy Nuance Communications for approximately $16 billion, completing the acquisition in March 2022.
 In 2021, in part due to the strong quarterly earnings spurred by the COVID-19 pandemic, Microsoft's valuation came to nearly $2 trillion.
 The increased necessity for remote work and distance education drove demand for cloud computing and grew the company's gaming sales.